The Complex-Time Segal-Bargmann Transform: Heat kernels and matrix entries

-In the case $G=\mathbb{R}^{d}$, it is convenient to do computations with the heat operator on polynomials.
+In the case $K=\mathbb{R}^{d}$, it is convenient to do computations with the heat operator on polynomials.
 Although these functions are not in $L^{2}(\mathbb{R}^{d})$, one can na\"{\i}vely make sense of $e^{\frac{t} {2}\Delta_{\mathbb{R}^{d}}}f$ as a terminating power series for any polynomial $f$.
-It is then an easy matter to verify that the integral formula \eqref{e.heat.kernel.convolution} for the heat operator coincides with its Taylor series: if $f$ is a polynomial on $\mathbb{R}^{d}$, then
+It is then an easy matter to verify that the integral formula for the heat operator coincides with its Taylor series.
+That is to say, if $f$ is a polynomial on $\mathbb{R}^{d}$, then

 Equation \eqref{e.heat.op.poly} is easy to prove directly; the result is also a special case of Proposition \ref{p.heat.op.on.m.e.} below.

 We will need a counterpart of polynomial functions on a general (compact-type) Lie group; these are \emph{matrix entries}, which we define as follows.